briansimiyuj/doctor-appointment-app/README.md

   3. Create state variables for settings and initialize them with dummy data
   4. Create various functions to update settings
   5. Pass down the props in SettingContextProvider
+  6. Wrap the Settings page with the SettingProvider in the Script component

 ### Dark Mode